department-of-veterans-affairs/vets-design-system-documentation/src/_components/featured-content.md

 {% include component-example.html alt="An example of an eligibility featured content block in the Health care eligibility page." file="/images/components/featured-content/eligibility.png" caption="The featured content block is mainly intended for use in highlighting eligibility on VA.gov." width="75%" %}

 {% capture example_like_this_1 %}
-  {% include component-example.html alt="Example of the Link, Collection, Related links component to show a list of links." file="/images/components/link/links-collection-major.png" caption="Use the Related links variation of the Link - Collection component for a collection of links." %}
+  {% include component-example.html alt="Example of the Link, Collection, Related links component to show a list of links." file="/images/components/link/collection-major.png" caption="Use the Major links variation of the Link - Collection component for a collection of links." %}
 {% endcapture %}

 {% capture example_not_this_1 %}